Health Benefits of Red Raspberry Leaf

 Red raspberry leaf is also used in folk medicine for ailments unrelated to pregnancy such as to lower unhealthy blood pressure and blood sugar levels, as well as to treat acne, adrenal fatigue, sore throat, canker sores, and cold and fevers.
 It has been used to treat children with diarrhea, vomiting or the flu.
 Red raspberry leaf tea can also help ease a pet’s stomach upset when he is eating something he shouldn’t have.
 Men can benefit from this tea too as it supports prostate health.

 Studies have shown that red raspberry leaf tea can help to make labor faster and reduce complications and interventions during birth.
 One study found that women who consumed RRL tea regularly are less likely to go overdue or give birth prematurely.
 These women may also be less likely to receive an artificial rupture of their membranes or require a cesarean section, forceps, or vacuum birth than the women in the control group.
 Red raspberry leaf has many other benefits to pregnancy, birth, and postpartum too.

 - May reduce morning sickness

 - Improves the effectiveness of contractions

 - May be especially beneficial to VBAC moms.
-A stronger uterus is less likely to rupture, and more likely to help birth a baby.
+A stronger uterus may be less likely to rupture, and more likely to help birth a baby.